-Regularly Exercising also works as a mood booster, helping to reduce anxiety, symptoms of mild depression.
+Exercising also works as a mood booster, helping to reduce anxiety or even symptoms of mild depression.

 It also can help you improve your levels of self-confidence.

-After exercising, many individuals report that they sleep better, which also contributes to reduce stress.
+After exercising, many people sleep better, which also contributes to reducing stress.

 Here are a few helpful steps you should follow.